Inzhenerka/docs.getdbt.tech/website/snippets/_install-dbt-extension.md

     For help creating/moving the `.dbt` directory, see [this FAQ](#how-to-create-a-dbt-directory-in-root-and-move-dbt_cloudyml-file).

-4. Return to the VS Code editor, open the command palette and run: **dbt: Register dbt extension**.
+4. Return to the VS Code editor, open the command palette and type: **dbt: Register dbt extension**.
 5. The extension will detect the credential file and you can continue with the registration flow.

 **Behavior details:**